kamialie/education/README.md

 + `su <user>` - start new shell as another user (no user argument assumes superuser)
 	+ `-l | -` - resulting shell session is a login shell for the specified user (user's environment, working directory); abbreviated form `-` may be used
 	+ `-c '<command>'` - execute a single command rather than starting a new interactive command; command should be enclosed in single quotes to avoid shell expansion in the current shell
-+ `sudo <command>` - a lot like `su`, but has great configuration capabilities; once a user is added to a priviliged group, he enter his own password (in comparison to `su`) to perform the command; also `sudo` performs the command in the current shell (of course in current environment as well)
++ `sudo <command>` - a lot like `su`, but has great configuration capabilities; once a user is added to a privileged group, he enter his own password (in comparison to `su`) to perform the command; also `sudo` performs the command in the current shell (of course in current environment as well)
 	+ `-l` - see privileges granted by sudo
 + `chown [<owner>][:[<group>]] <file>` - change the file owner and/or group
 	+ arguments: